 Microsoft entered the business

-solutions business in 2002 with the acquisition of Navision and Axapta
+solutions sector in 2002 with the acquisition of Navision and Axapta

 solutions.
 Navision, now known as Dynamics 365 Business Central, was already